 Fields of Faith

 The historical beginning of Fields of Faith in Northwest Ohio is quite similar to the National origin.
-According to Rex, “Rick Straley, FCA Area Representative in Defiance County (Hicksville), felt compelled to initiate a Fields of Faith in his area, along with other student leaders.
+Rick Straley, FCA Area Representative in Defiance County (Hicksville), felt compelled to initiate a Fields of Faith in his area, along with other student leaders.
 A small group of student leaders and Rick began making plans and held our first area FOF event in Hicksville in 2010.
 A year later, Wauseon student leaders soon decided to do the same.
 Student leadership has shifted from one school (Wauseon) to two schools (Wauseon and Archbold).
-In 2015 Archbold students mostly led the event.
-This year, students from 7 area schools (Archbold, Fayette, Pettisville, Wauseon, Delta, North Central, and Liberty Center) are sharing responsibility in planning and promoting the event!
-Meanwhile Hicksville has continued to host their Fields of Faith the past five years with student leadership coming from Antwerp, Hicksville, Wayne Trace, Fairview, Edon, and Edgerton”.
+This year student leaders from 5 area schools (Bryan, Fayette, Pettisville, Liberty Center, North Central, and Wauseon) shared responsibility in planning and promoting the event!
+Meanwhile Hicksville has held their Fields of Faith the past six years with student leadership coming from Antwerp, Hicksville, Wayne Trace, Fairview, Edon, and Edgerton.

-For more information on Fields of Faith, please visit the website, https://www.fieldsoffaith.com/ or the Buckeye Border FCA website at http://www.bbfca.org/
+For more information on Fields of Faith, please visit the website, https://www.fieldsoffaith.com/